dominykas/invoice-generator/README.md

  * My code: MIT
  * node_modules: usually mentioned in package.json or README.md where appropriate
  * toWords.en.js: mentioned in the file
  * toWords.lt.js: I do not know.
 Seriously.
 I think I rewrote everything I copy/pasted from somewhere, but I might be wrong.
+Looking at the code I remember writing more of it than copying.
+Because it's nice.
+But correct me if I'm wrong!